Termination of Staff Employment

 Exempt and non-exempt staff who have their employment terminated coincident to a paid holiday are not eligible for holiday pay unless they work the day preceding and the day following a scheduled holiday.

-All staff who have completed their introductory period and have their employment terminated at the initiative of the College will be paid any accrued vacation time up to the allowable maximum and severance pay in lieu of notice (the standard shall be two weeks pay for non-exempt staff is generally two weeks of pay.
+All staff who have completed their introductory period and have their employment terminated at the initiative of the College will be paid any accrued vacation time up to the allowable maximum and severance pay in lieu of notice.
+Severance pay for non-exempt staff is generally two weeks of pay.
 Severance pay for exempt staff is generally thirty days of pay.
-However, if termination is for one of the following reasons, in which case, termination may be immediate and no severance pay will be paid:
+However, if termination is for one of the following reason, such termination may be immediate and no severance pay will be paid:

-- Intentional misconduct including but not limited to poor attitude, dishonesty, theft, misconduct, insubordination, fighting, intoxication on College property, or using drugs on College property, or
+- Intentional misconduct including but not limited to violation of College policies, poor attitude, dishonesty, theft, misconduct, insubordination, fighting, intoxication on College property, or using drugs on College property, or

 - Any behavior prejudicial to the College including but not limited to: revealing confidential information, making statements that tend to downgrade or destroy confidence in the College or its personnel.

-Any corrective or disciplinary action including possible termination, as well as any exceptions to this policy, must be discussed with the relevant Vice President or dean, as well as Human Resources and General Counsel in advance.
-Any termination decision must be reviewed and approved in writing in advance by the appropriate supervisory member of the Executive Council.
+Any corrective or disciplinary action, including possible termination, as well as any exceptions to this policy, must be discussed with the relevant Vice President or dean, as well as Human Resources and General Counsel, in advance.
+Any termination decision must be reviewed and approved in writing in advance by the relevant Vice President or dean.

-The final meeting to convey involuntary termination or the elimination of a position should be attended by a third party from either Human Resources or Risk Management (General Counsel, Vice President for Business and Finance) or a designee.
+The final meeting to convey involuntary termination or the elimination of a position should be attended by a third party from either Human Resources or General Counsel, or a designee.